Trans-Tasman Resources: Seabed mining proposal

 In March 2024 two days of hearings to reconsider TTR's proposals were held.
 However TTR withdrew their application in March 2024, sparking fears by opponents that they would try to gain approval through the Government’s 'Fast Track' consenting process.
 TTR told investors on 28 March that it had been invited to apply for fast-track approval.
 The Minister for Infrastructure Chris Bishop responded by saying this was misleading, as the 'invitation' TTR was referring to was a form letter his office had sent to more than 200 organisations that had expressed interested in the Fast Track Approvals process.
-Environmental group Kiwis Against Seabed Mining subsequently made a complaint to the ASX about TTR claiming to hold a consent and not declaring to shareholders that this has been quashed.
+Environmental group Kiwis Against Seabed Mining subsequently made a complaint to the Australian Securities Exchange about TTR claiming to hold a consent and not declaring to shareholders that this has been quashed.

 In August 2024 TTR successfully applied to expand the permitted area for seabed mining from 6600 to 24,300 km2.
 In September that year, five Greenpeace protestors were arrested at the headquarters of mining industry lobby group Straterra.
 The protestors were objecting to Straterra's work for TTR on fast-tracking their seabed mining proposal.

 On 7 October 2024 TTR told the Australian Stock Exchange it could contribute $1 billion a year to the country's export earnings.
 It retracted the claim two days later, causing Kiwis Against Seabed Mining to call for the TTR proposal to be removed from the Fast Track approved projects.

+On 5 February 2026, the fast-track approvals panel issued a draft decision declining TTR's application to mine the South Taranaki Bight for 30 years, citing credible risks to local fauna and concerns about sediment plume and noise levels.
+TTR executive chairman Alan Eggers expressed disappointment with the panel's draft decision while Chris Bishop, the minister leading the fast-track approvals regime, said that a final decision is expected on 18 March 2026.

+On 19 December, TTR withdrew its fast-track application to mine the South Taranaki Bight's seabed.